NARPNet/NARPNet_NCS/README.md

 experiences playing with it.

-First, FLDIGI is prone to crash when calling external programs with its `EXEC` macro if `EXEC` called exactly right.
+First, FLDIGI is prone to crash when calling external programs with its `EXEC` macro if `EXEC` isn't called exactly right.
 So, until you get it tweaked right, be prepared to FLDIGI to crash when you click the button.
 If it crashes you can lose any unsaved changes to your macro files or config (ask me how I know).
 FLDIGI seems to like some programs and despise others and I haven't delved into